danielbodart/portical/README.md

 * For `bridge` network driver (the default), traffic will be making a double hop, once from the internet gateway to the docker interface (controlled by the `portical.upnp.forward` label rule), then from the docker interface to the target container (controlled by the normal docker ports `-p` flag or `ports` yaml option).
-* For `host`, `macvlan` or `ipvlan` network driver, traffic will only make a single hope from the internet gateway to the target container (and you will not be required specify the `-p` flag or `ports` yaml option).
+* For `host`, `macvlan` or `ipvlan` network driver, traffic will only make a single hope from the internet gateway to the target container (and you will not be required to specify the `-p` flag or `ports` yaml option).

 ## TODO